Cops and robbers on directed and undirected abelian Cayley graphs: Abstract

 \section{Abstract}

-We discuss the game of cops and robbers on abelian Cayley graphs.
-We improve the upper bound for cop number in the undirected case, and we give an upper bound for the directed version.
-We also construct Meyniel extremal families of graphs with cop number $\Theta (\sqrt{n})$.
+We show that the cop number of directed and undirected Cayley graphs on abelian groups has an upper bound of the form of $O(\sqrt{n})$, where $n$ is the number of vertices, by introducing a refined inductive method.
+With our method, we improve the previous upper bound on cop number for undirected Cayley graphs on abelian groups, and we establish an upper bound on the cop number of directed Cayley graphs on abelian groups.
+We also use Cayley graphs on abelian groups to construct new \emph{Meyniel extremal families}, which contain graphs of every order $n$ with cop number $\Theta(\sqrt{n})$.

 \subjclass[2010]{Primary 05C57; Secondary 05C20, 05C25, 05E15} \keywords {Cayley graphs, Cops and robbers, Meyniel's conjecture, Directed graphs, Meyniel extremal family}